-Dr. Percy Lee is an Associate Professor and Vice Chair of Education for the Department of Radiation Oncology at the David Geffen School of Medicine at UCLA and the UCLA Jonsson Comprehensive Cancer Center.
+Dr. Percy Lee is a Professor and Vice Chair of Education for the Department of Radiation Oncology at the David Geffen School of Medicine at UCLA and the UCLA Jonsson Comprehensive Cancer Center.
 He serves as the Residency Training Program Director as well as the Director for the Medical Student Clerkship.
 Dr. Lee attended the Johns Hopkins University and graduated with the highest honors majoring in Biomedical Engineering with a concentration in Chemical Engineering.
-He attended Harvard Medical School and the Harvard-MIT Health Science and Technology program (HST) where he received his M.D., and graduated Magna cum laude.
+He attended Harvard Medical School and the Harvard-MIT Health Science and Technology program (HST) where he received his MD, and graduated Magna cum laude.
 At Harvard, he was also a Howard Hughes Medical Institute fellow.
 He interned at the Massachusetts General Hospital and received specialty training in Radiation Oncology from Stanford University School of Medicine.

 In 2008, Dr. Lee was recruited to join the faculty at UCLA.
 He is the founding and current Clinical Director of the Stereotactic Body Radiation Therapy (SBRT) program where highly focused and intensified doses of radiation therapy is given precisely in a few treatments (1-5) with excellent outcomes.
 He is a leading national and international expert in this approach utilizing therapeutic radiation to ablate tumors throughout the body.
 Dr. Lee is the Chief of Service for the Thoracic and GI Radiation Oncology programs in the department.
 UCLA is currently the home of the 3rd system in the world for MRI-guided radiation therapy, and Dr. Lee is intimately involved in leading the development and clinical implementation of this novel and cutting-edge technology.
 This technology utilizes real-time MRI-guidance in order to treat mobile tumors throughout the body as well as allows for personalization of the radiation therapy immediately prior to each treatment.